Cesarean section (C-section) incision

 - Incorrect latching by your baby.
 The most common reason for sore nipples is that the baby is not latching onto nipples correctly.
 With a little practice, you can correct this at home.
 Your baby should open her mouth widely and take in a wide area of the areola, the circle of dark skin around your nipple.
 The nipple should be in the back of your baby’s mouth.
 If you're having problems breastfeeding, ask your doctor or staff at the hospital about talking to a lactation consultant.

 - Thrush.
 Thrush is a common infection caused by yeast, a candida fungus.
 Yeast thrives on milk and in warm, moist environments.
 Your baby may also have thrush.
 Check her mouth for white spots on the side of her cheek.
 Speak to your health care provider about over-the-counter medications.
 Some medications for yeast infections should NOT be used on breasts, so ask before you begin treatment.

 - Engorgement.
-Your breasts may become engorged and will with milk and fluid.
+Your breasts may become engorged and filled with milk and fluid.
 This usually occurs after delivery when milk is first coming in, but it can happen any time you delay breastfeeding.
 Nursing or pumping (if you cannot be with your baby) will usually relieve this discomfort.

 - Plugged or clogged milk ducts.
 Sometimes your milk does not drain completely and a duct can become clogged.
 Try applying moist heat to the area and gently massaging it.
 A warm shower can also relieve pain.
 Be sure to continue to nurse on that side.

 - Mastitis.
-Mastitis is a mild infection that may be caused by a persistent clogged milk duct.
+Mastitis is an infection that may be caused by a persistent clogged milk duct.
 To resolve the pain, apply moist heat to the area, gently massage it, and continue to nurse on that side.
 If the pain persists or if you have a fever or chills, contact your doctor.
 You may need antibiotics.